-Table 1-1 MORE STRINGENT AND BROADER-IN-SCOPE PROVISIONS OF HWRR RELATIVE TO 40 CFR RCRA TOPIC STATE CITATION AND EXPLANATION RELEVANT 40 CFR REFERENCES LOCATION STANDARDS HWRR 270(d)(i)(A): Wyoming is more stringent in that it requires additional information concerning the facility location "sufficient to demonstrate compliance with all of the more stringent applicable location standards specified in Sections 264, 267, and 270 of these rules."
+RCRA TOPIC STATE CITATION AND EXPLANATION RELEVANT 40 CFR REFERENCES LOCATION STANDARDS HWRR 264(a)(iv), 267(a)(ii): Wyoming is more stringent because it prohibits new facilities from locating within the boundaries of a 100-year floodplain.
+264.18(b)(1), 267.18(b) LOCATION STANDARDS HWRR 270(c)(ii): Wyoming is more stringent in that it requires a one-mile (versus 1/4-mile in the federal code) boundary for the locations of wells, springs, surface water, etc. shown on the topographic map submitted under Part A of the application.
+270.13(I) LOCATION STANDARDS HWRR 270(d), 270(j): Wyoming is more stringent in that it adds additional provisions requiring a health risk assessment based on health risks associated with normal operation or failure of a HWMF pollution control or containment system.
+270.14(b)(11) LOCATION STANDARDS HWRR 270(d)(i): Wyoming is more stringent in that it requires additional information concerning the facility location "sufficient to demonstrate compliance with all of the more stringent applicable location standards specified in Sections 264, 267, and 270 of these rules."
 The federal code only requires that political jurisdiction be identified, so that the applicability of the seismic standard can be determined.
-270.14(b)(11)(i) LOCATION STANDARDS HWRR 270(d)(i)(B): Wyoming is more stringent in that it requires that the information provided to demonstrate compliance with the seismic standard must be acceptable to professional geologists.
+270.14(b)(11)(i) LOCATION STANDARDS HWRR 270(d)(ii): Wyoming is more stringent in that it requires that the information provided to demonstrate compliance with the seismic standard must be acceptable to professional geologists.
 The federal code only states that this information must be acceptable to geologists.
-270.14(b)(11)(ii) LOCATION STANDARDS HWRR 270(d)(i)(C): Wyoming is more stringent in that the methods used to determine the 100-year floodplain must be approved by the Director.
-Information shall also be provided identifying the 100- year flood level and any other special flooding factors (e.g., wave action) that must be considered in designing, constructing, operating, or maintaining the facility to withstand washout from a 100-year flood.
-270.14(b)(11)(iii) MILITARY MUNITIONS HWRR 266(b)(i): Wyoming is more stringent in that the State requires that the operator of the range must "notify the Director in writing" if remedial action is infeasible.
-266.202(d)
+270.14(b)(11)(ii) LOCATION STANDARDS HWRR 270(d)(iii): Wyoming is more stringent in that the methods used to determine the 100-year floodplain must be approved by the Director.
+270.14(b)(11)(iii)